Contracting isometries and differentiability of the escape rate: Introduction

-This continuity of the asymptotic entropy on hyperbolic groups was proven by Erschler and Kaimanovich \cite{kaimanovich2013continuity} when the underlying measure $\mu$ has finite first moment, and later by Gou{\"e}zel, Math{\'e}us and Maucourant when $\mu$ has finite logarithmic moment \cite{gouezel2018entropy}.
+This continuity of the asymptotic entropy on hyperbolic groups was proven by Erschler and Kaimanovich \cite{kaimanovich2013continuity} when the underlying measure $\mu$ has finite first moment.
+This was later generalized to measures with finite logarithmic moment by Gou{\"e}zel, Math{\'e}us and Maucourant \cite{gouezel2018entropy}.
 See \cite{masai2021drift} for the case of Teichm{\"u}ller space.
 While preparing the current manuscript, the author was informed by Anna Erschler and Joshua Frisch of their independent proof of Theroem \ref{thm:entropyContinuity}.

 For higher regularity (differentiability, analyticity, etc.) of the asymptotic entropy on hyperbolic groups, see \cite{gilch2011asymptotic}, \cite{ledrappier2012analyticity}, \cite{ledrappier2013regularity}, \cite{mathieu2015entropy}, \cite{gouezel2017analyticity} and \cite{mathieu2020deviation}.
 On hyperbolic groups and acylindrically hyperbolic groups, the known proofs of differentiability of the asymptotic entropy rely on the Martin boundary or the Green metric of $G$, and the Ancona inequality lies at the heart of the argument.
 Consequently, the underlying measures are subject to some moment condition (finite support or exponential tail).
 It seems very challenging to prove an analogue of Theorem \ref{thm:driftDiff} for asymptotic entropy, with finite entropy condition but without moment condition.